RichardF123/2D-PCA-and-GLRAM/README.md

 # GLRAM, 2D-PCA and Eigenface(PCA)
-Here I upload the core coding of Three classical papers in the field of data compression, and show the effect on the ORL dataset
+Here I update the core coding of Three classical papers in the field of data compression, and show the effect on the ORL dataset

 The ORL dataset can download form：